Q: Where do I get water from if I am at an outdoor concert or tailgating/camping?

 Q: Do you make Pick-up Pools for mid-size trucks, like Toyota Tacoma, Ford Ranger, Nissan Frontier, Dodge Dakota, and Honda Ridgeline?

 A: We do not make a pool specifically for mid-size trucks.
 However, our short and standard bed pools will work on mid-size models with a loose/baggy fit.
 For mid-size trucks with ~ 5ft beds you'll need a Short Box pool.
 For mid-size trucks with ~6ft beds you'll need a Standard Box pool.
-Honda Ridgelines must be 2018 or newer.
+Honda Ridgelines are not compatible with Pick-up Pools.

 Q: Can my truck handle a bed full of water?